AdrianAntico/RetroFit/README.md

 ## **Quick Note**
 This package is currently in its beginning stages.
-I'll be working off a blueprint from my R package AutoQuant so there should be minimal breakages upon new releases, only non-breaking enhancements and additions.
+Starting off will be supervised learning functions for regression, classification, and multiclass types.
+I incorporate usage of my companion packages:

+- PolarsFE: feature engineering using polars
+- QuickEcharts: visualization using pyecharts

 ## **Installation**
 ```python